gleissonassis/ganache-proxy/README.md

 }
 ```

-If you do not write again the body the request will not be proxied correctly so pay attention on this lines!
+If you do not write again the body the request will not be proxied correctly so pay attention on these lines!

 ```javascript
 let bodyData = JSON.stringify(req.body);